jazzsequence/Cat-Signal/readme.md

 If you'd rather check manually, you can also add `?_idl_test=1` to the end of any page URL configured to display the alert and get the same test result.

+**1.0.7 adds a new widget for the [Stop the Secrecy](https://openmedia.org/stopthesecrecy/resources) campaign.
+The code provided for this campaign adds a tall petition widget that is not responsive and the dimensions cannot be changed.
+Please be aware of this when chosing this option from the Cat Signal settings.**

 ## Installation

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.